South-East Asia campaign of Rajendra I: Conquests

 The place Kadaram (modern Kedah) mentioned in the stele is identified with the Kataha of Sanskrit literature and Kadaram of the Kalingattuparani and the Kiet-cha of the Chinese chronicles.

 Results

 The Southeast Asia campaign intensified interactions between India and Southeast Asia.
 The campaign also led to the establishment of diplomatic ties with China.
 The first Tamil embassy to the court of the Song Emperor was sent by Rajaraja I in 1015.
 This was followed by a second embassy by his son, Rajendra I, in 1033 and a third by Kulottunga I in 1077.
 The Chola Empire did not establish its direct rule over South-East Asia though they might have levied a periodic tribute.

 Traders from the Tamil country firmly established themselves over various parts of South-East Asia.
 A merchant guild was set up in Burma and another in Sumatra in 1088.

+Rajamuda Lumaya, a half-Malay and half-Tamil from Sumatra. founded the Rajahnate of Cebu in the Philippines, the capital of Cebu was locally rendered as Singhapala (ᜐᜒᜅ᜔ᜑᜉᜎ) the Tamil-Sanskrit root being for "Lion City", the same root words with the modern city-state of Singapore (சிங்கப்பூர்).

 Indian historian V. R. Ramachandra Dikshitar suggests that Tamil traders of the Chola period might have had a knowledge of Australia and Polynesia.